What is Social Proof? 15 Tried and Tested Ways to Use it (With Examples)!

 Booksy are a startup specializing in beauty salon management.
 They have a section dedicated just to video testimonials, each one signed with the name of the business that uses their app.
 The same testimonials also appear on their YouTube channel, as well as on other social media.

 These videos are only about a minute long, which makes them perfect for the current short video trend.
-Concise and to the point, they convey the message beautifully, and resonate with the audience because there are some real businesses behind the videos.
-It’s the centerpiece of the landing page, too, and rightfully so.
+Concise and to the point, they convey the message beautifully and resonate with the audience because there are some real businesses behind the videos.
+It’s the centerpiece of landing pages, too, and rightfully so.

 A whopping 48% of respondents said that trust badges reassure them that the site is secure and trustworthy.
 The same survey found that 76% of respondents said trust seals affected their sense of trust in a website.